Type 2 Diabetes Guide

 Your doctor may order one or more of these tests:

-• Fasting blood glucose - your blood glucose levels are measured after you fast (don't eat) for a minimum of 8 hours.
+• Fasting blood glucose - your blood glucose levels are measured after you fast (don't eat) for a minimum of 8 hours up to a maximum of 12 hours.
 A normal blood glucose range is from 70 mg/dl to 100 mg/dl; pre-diabetic range is considered from 101 mg/dl to 125 mg/dl; and diabetic is 126 mg/dl and above.

 • Oral glucose tolerance - you are given a sugary drink to consume.
 Your blood glucose levels are measured 5 times over 3 hours.
-In people without diabetes, blood sugar levels will rise after consuming the drink, but will quickly decrease back to normal.
-In diabetics, blood sugar levels will rise higher than normal and take longer to decrease.
+In people without diabetes, blood sugar levels will rise after consuming the drink, but will quickly decrease back to .
+In diabetics, blood sugar levels will rise and take longer to decrease.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.